 I mixed the oil painting again and painted like the German tank crew.

 It is the Elephant of Tamiya.
-I had a fine work prize of Tamiya’s 75th Patch Photo Contest.
+I had a fine work prize for Tamiya’s 75th Patch Photo Contest.

 At that time, Henschel and Porsche were competing in the Tiger prototype competition.
 Although Porsche was lost the competition, dozens of bodies were made before approving the determination, the chassis of this elephant was diverted from it.

 The electric motor was selected as the drive of a vehicle, so does it look like an electric car in fashion now?
 Dr. Ferdinand Porsche seemed to be too much ahead of the times.

 The power wasn’t enough considering the 65t body, and breakdown occurred frequently.
 Without the suspension failure, the Elephant is the strongest tank destroyer with thick armor and 8.8cm anti-tank gun power.

 The number of all production was under 100 even if I considered the Ferdinand which is the former type of the Elephant.
-So, I think it’s not so great impact on the entire front line.
-The Germany AFV is a small production of many types.
-This is one of the reasons of many Germany AFV fans.
+So, I think it’s not so great an impact on the entire front line.
+The German AFV is a small production of many types.
+This is one of the reasons for many Germany AFV fans.